DavidCheng90/Employee-Database/README.md

 # Employee-Database
-Add, save, and load employee information.
+Add, delete, and save employee information.

 ## How to Download and Use
 1.)
 Click "Clone or download" then click "Download ZIP".